 Function Description Alarms Accesses the Alarms tab where you can view the alarms for the selected AirWave device.
 Properties Opens the Properties overlay for the selected AirWave device.
 Readiness Test Validates that the AirWave device is management ready (that is, it can be manage through ASDP).
 You are alerted of problem areas.
 Upgrade Upgrade the firmware for the selected AirWave switch.
 Rename Opens a dialog window to rename the selected AirWave device.
 Move Moves the selected AirWave device to another network level (floor).
 Remove Removes the selected AirWave device from your network.
+Audit Conduct a compliance audit on the selected AirWave switch.
+Scan MACs Scan MAC addresses to view a list of switch ports.

-Action Details Displays a table listing specific actions that are occurring to devices seen on your WLAN.
+Function Description Action Details Displays a table listing specific actions that are occurring to devices seen on your WLAN.
 Forensic Analysis Opens the Forensic Analysis window for the specified AirWave switch.
-Direct Connect Accesses the user interface (UI) for the selected AirWave device. Сору МАС Copies the MAC address of the selected AirWave device for later use.
+Direct Connect Accesses the user interface (UI) for the selected AirWave device.
+Copy MAC Copies the MAC address of the selected AirWave device for later use.

-2.6.1.10 Device Functions Requiring More Explanation
+Device Functions Requiring More Explanation